gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy was only a meter below her sister, but it felt as great as the distance between them and home.

-"Yeah, I'm *eep*," Maddy replied, squeaking and clutching Dockety's detached arm even more tightly as a red emergency light came on in the ceiling above her.
+"Yeah," Maddy lied.
 She swallowed shakily.
-"Here's goes nothing."
+"Here goes nothing."
 She slid down further until her paws were on Dockety's wrist and stretched her leg.
 Was that the floor she could feel with her toe?